fairbanksio/tf-iac-cluster/README.md

 In the workspace, on app.terraform.io, click 'queue plan' Wait for the plan to complete and click 'confirm' to run the initial apply

-6. Set Workspace type to Local
+6. Set workspace type to Local
 In the workspace, on app.terraform.io, click 'settings' -> General Change the Execution Mode to Local.
 This will change the runs to complete automatically via the github action on future commits.